google/starlark-rust/README.md

 run `cargo test` to test it, `cargo build --release` to build a release version and `cargo run` to run the command-line interpreter.

-### List of feature needed to be implemented before releasing

-- Add conformance tests from other implementations.

 ### Possible improvements and optimizations

 * Errors: